How to Compose a Follow-Up Release

 • News peg, if applicable

-Most importantly, confirm the next of kin have been notified and the 24-hour notification period is over.
+• If fatalities occur, it is critical to confirm the next of kin were all notified and that the 24-hour notification period is over.
 The next of kin list can be very long or quite short.
-It's important to notify ALL next of kin before proceeding.
+Regardless of how many there are, it's important to notify ALL next of kin before proceeding.

-consent is not given, unit and duty title can still be provided along with the condition statement
+• The names of the injured, along with specific injuries, are only releasable with the injured patient’s consent.
+If consent is not given, the unit and duty title can still be provided, along with the condition statement (e.g., stable).

 After you receive consent, move on to the next step.